ydxu2025/ydxu2025.github.io/_projects/1_project_name.md

 related_publications: true
 ---

-Large language model (LLM) training systems are fragile because of their massive scale and interconnections.
-A single point of failure can disrupt the entire cluster, and a single straggler device can slow synchronization and waste resources.
-These vulnerabilities make reliability and stability essential.
+Large language model (LLM) training and inference systems are highly complex and rapidly evolving.
+Optimizing their efficiency remains a critical challenge, largely due to the intricate coupling among algorithms, software, and hardware.
+Moreover, the massive scale of LLM systems makes them inherently fragile: a single point of failure can disrupt the entire cluster, while a single straggler device can delay synchronization and waste substantial resources.
+These vulnerabilities underscore the importance of ensuring system reliability and stability.
+We are currently exploring three interrelated subprojects, including scale-up networks (SuperPods), reinforcement learning frameworks, and reliability issues.

     ---
-    Holmes: Localizing Irregularities in LLM Training with Mega-scale GPU Clusters
+    [USENIX NSDI 2025] Holmes: Localizing Irregularities in LLM Training with Mega-scale GPU Clusters
     ---

 <div class="row">